graphhopper/directions-api/FAQ.md

 ## What is one credit?

- * one Routing API request costs 1 credit
+ * one Routing API request costs 1 credit.
+Every 10 via-points will cost 1 additional credit.
+E.g. 11 via-points cost 2 credits
  * one Geocoding API request costs 1 credit
  * one Matrix API request with N start locations and M destinations costs N*M/2 credits